spacexnu/adlermedrado.com.br/content/now.md

 * Training Krav Maga
 * Meditating
 * Spending time with my wife and children
-* Stop drinking alcohol (62 days, today)
+* Stop drinking alcohol (74 days, today)
 * Playing World of Warcraft with my son
+* Playing The Division 2 on XBox
 * Reading Ghost in the Wires: My Adventures as the World’s Most Wanted Hacker - Kevin Mitnick
-* Listening to a lot of musics from different styles, like A Tribe Called Quest, Souls of Mischief, Satyricon, Exxotica and Metallica, among others.
+* Listening to a lot of fusion jazz these days.

 ## Work
 Last months I'm working on a critical project, mostly using: